Ed1123/100-days-of-code/r3-log.md

 ### Day 70: October 14, 2020 (Shell, Project Euler and Laziness)

-**Today's Progress**: Reading about shells, trying to solve the [problem 84 of Project Euler](https://projecteuler.net/problem=84) and watch a video about lazyness.
+**Today's Progress**: Reading about shells, trying to solve the [problem 84 of Project Euler](https://projecteuler.net/problem=84) and watch a video about laziness.

 **Thoughts:** A hard day.
 Almost 3:00 am.
 Feeling a little down.

+### Day 71: October 15, 2020 (Intuit Hacktoberfest Event)

+**Today's Progress**: I didn't do much.
+I attend a Hacktoberfest event by Intuit where I meet really nice people.
+I hope I can keep contact with them. :)
+I'm also looking for an issue I can solve on its repos.

+**Thoughts:** Life is hard, but there no value on wasting time thinking those details.
+There're much better ways to take advantage of our ephemeral existence in this world.